maria-antoniak/fight-harassment-in-research/README.md

 ### Give more power to people who are currently lacking power

 - Privilege can protect people.
 If there are ways to convey privilege to others, try to do that.
-Money and decision-making power are easy ways of shifting privilege.
+Money and decision-making power are practical ways of shifting privilege.

 - When people have stable financial support (salary, healthcare, not waiting on reimbursements, etc.), they also have more power to make their own decisions.
     - [A Story of a F*** Off Fund](https://www.thebillfold.com/2016/01/a-story-of-a-fuck-off-fund/) by Paulette Perhach